 Below you will find the activities for your home learning today.

-For your literacy this week we will be working through a new 'Talk4writing' pack called Brian Bear's Picnic by Alison Cooper.
+For literacy this week we are working through a text called Brian Bear's Picnic by Alison Cooper.

 You also know that we are currently celebrating LONDON VIRTUAL MATHS WEEK.